Faria-Ejaz/WikiDist-task/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run cypress`

+This script will open cypress.io window and you can choose  your preferred browser for E2E testing and start the cypress test but before that go to `cypress/e2e/homePage.cy.js` and change the local host address Port `cy.visit('http://localhost:3002/')` in which the react app is running.

 ### `npm test`